Talaria-Robotics/docs/software/README.md

 * Controls motors while avoiding obstacles using feedback from LIDAR and encoders

 ## API
 The Navigator API acts as a layer between the [Control Panel](#control-panel) and the robot control loop.
-The interface itself is agnostic of any particular protocol, but for Talaria PRESTON it is implemented using HTTP via an Ethernet cable between the two Raspberry Pis (see [*Implementation*](#implementation)).
+The interface itself is agnostic of any particular protocol, but Talaria's implementation uses HTTP via an Ethernet cable between the two Raspberry Pis (see [*Implementation*](#implementation)).
 In Dart, the interface looks like this:

 ```dart
 abstract interface class NavigatorApi {